-Title Reduction of the nitrogen and phosphorus load on the environment through better livestock feeding practices Overall objective The overall objective is to ensure the agricultural production in the lower Danube countries happens in an environmentally safe and economically sound way, with efficient use of nitrogen and phosphorus in the feeding.
-Specific objective The specific objective is that farmers and their advisers have clear and modernized feeding norms and that advisory offers/products on feeding efficiency are developed and taken into use.
-Results The project will for each of the lower Danube countries produce: Recommendations for modernized feeding norms for cattle and pigs, with special focus on the protein and phosphorus norms Advisory offers/products on feeding efficiency are developed and taken into use Background Averagely 70% of nitrogen and phosphorus used in the feeding of livestock ends in the nature rather than in the products, but with big variations.
-Low feed efficiency of nitrogen and phosphorus in the feeding are due to Use of un-balanced rations Unknown value of roughage feeds and misleading information about the quality of commercial feeds Feeding not complying with the productivity of the animal Feeding norms are un-precise • Un-preciseness of the feeding (how to estimate how much 200 kg silage is?)
-Bad feeding timing and bad hygiene practices The mentioned issues are like an evil circle, leading to low productivity, which further deteriorate the feed efficiency.
-Short description The activities should comprise:
+Title Reduction of the nitrogen and phosphorus load on the environm through better livestock feeding practices ent Overall The overall objective is to ensure the agricultural production in the lower objective countries happens in an environmentally safe and economically sound way, with efficient use of nitrogen and phosphorus in the feeding.
+Specific objective The specific objective is that farmers and their advisers have clear and modernized feeding norms and that advisory offers/products on feeding are developed and taken into use. g efficiency Results The project will for each of the lower Danube countries produce: Recommendations for modernized feeding norms for cattle and special focus on the protein and phosphorus norms Advisory offers/products on feeding efficiency are developed an into use Background Averagely 70% of nitrogen and phosphorus used in the feeding of livestock ends in the nature rather than in the products, but with big variations.
+Low feed efficiency of nitrogen and phosphorus in the feeding are due to Use of un-balanced rations Unknown value of roughage feeds and misleading information a quality of commercial feeds Feeding not complying with the productivity of the animal Feeding norms are un-precise Un-preciseness of the feeding (how to estimate how much 200 is?)
+Bad feeding timing and bad hygiene practices The mentioned issues are like an evil circle, leading to low productivity further deteriorate the feed efficiency. kg silage Short description of proposed activities Review, comparison and analysis of feed norms for cattle and pigs in the lower Danube, with weight on the protein and phosphorus norms Organise a conference on feed norms for scientists and other experts, here under experts in feed legislation, from the lower Danube countries to discuss present norms in comparison with feeding norms in EU, needs for update of the present norms with weight on protein and phosphorus norms Training of 25 trainers in efficient feeding and practical performing of feed efficiency control and feeding planning advice in cattle and pig herds Duration Estimation of possibilities and consequences for the feed legisla 24 months Input Input needed to implement the activities, man months and Euro Expatriate team leader 12 Expatriate expert in cattle feeding norms 3 Expatriate expert in pig feeding norms 3 Expatriate expert in feed legislation 3 Expatriate expert in feed efficiency control and other practical feed advise for cattle 6

-of proposed activities Review, comparison and analysis of feed norms for cattle and pigs lower Danube, with weight on the protein and phosphorus norms in the Organise a conference on feed norms for scientists and other experence under experts in feed legislation, from the lower Danube countries present norms in comparison with feeding norms in EU, needs for the present norms with weight on protein and phosphorus norms to discuss Training of 25 trainers in efficient feeding and practical performing efficiency control and feeding planning advice in cattle and pig here.
-Estimation of possibilities and consequences for the feed legislation n Duration 24 months Input Input needed to implement the activities, man months and Euro Expatriate team leader 12 Expatriate expert in cattle feeding norms 3 Expatriate expert in pig feeding norms 3 Expatriate expert in feed legislation 3 Expatriate expert in feed efficiency control and other practical feed advise for cattle 6 Expatriate expert in feed efficiency control and other practical feed advise for pigs 6 7 National project coordinators (full time employed) 140 Pool of various local experts and scientists 30 Total, man months: 203 Total, fee EUR (incl. travel and accommodation): 1,320,000 Local logistics, secretarial, language support and office running, EUR 130,000 Workshops and seminars, EUR 25,000 Equipment, EUR: 20,000 Equipment for feed efficiency control (mainly scales) Total, budget EUR: 1,495,000 Linked with other project ideas This project proposal could be followed by proposals no. 7 (Fertiliser norms and Manure standards for all lower Danube countries), as feed norms must comply with the feed legislation, and project idea no. 10 (Capacity building for advisory services with respect to Best Agricultural Practices), as adviser tools needs to be based on trustworthy norms.
-Contact persons Senior Projects Manager, Mr. Henning Lyngsø Foged Danish Agricultural Advisory Service, National Centre Udkærsvej 15 Skejby DK-8200 Aarhus N Denmark eMail hlf@landscentret.dk Mob. +45 4034 8625

-Tel. +45 8740 5105 Fax +45 8740 5086 Jesper Ansbæk, Project Manager, Grontmij Carl Bro A/S, jesper.ansbaek@grontmij-carlbro.dk, Phone: +4543486577
+Title Reduction of the nitrogen and phosphorus load on the environment through better livestock feeding practices nent Expatriate expert in feed efficiency control and other practical feed advise for pigs 6 7 National project coordinators (full time employed) 140 Pool of various local experts and scientists 30 Total, man months: 203 Total, fee EUR (incl. travel and accommodation): 1,320,000 Local logistics, secretarial, language support and office running, EUR 130,000 Workshops and seminars, EUR 25,000 Equipment, EUR: 20,000 Equipment for feed efficiency control (mainly scales) Total, budget EUR: 1,495,000 Linked with other project ideas This project proposal could be followed by proposals no. 7 (Fertiliser norms and Manure standards for all lower Danube countries), as feed norms must comply with the feed legislation, and project idea no. 10 (Capacity building for advisory services with respect to Best Agricultural Practices), as adviser tools needs to be based on trustworthy norms.
+Contact persons Senior Projects Manager, Mr. Henning Lyngsø Foged Danish Agricultural Advisory Service, National Centre Udkærsvej 15 Skejby DK-8200 Aarhus N Denmark eMail hlf@landscentret.dk Mob. +45 4034 8625 Tel. +45 8740 5105 Fax +45 8740 5086 Jesper Ansbæk, Project Manager, Grontmij Carl Bro A/S, jesper.ansbaek@grontmij-carlbro.dk, Phone: +4543486577